Home > Blog > 5 Reasons To Choose a Smart Trainer Over a Basic Indoor Trainer

 With the introduction of smart indoor bike trainers, there are now more options available to help you bring your outdoor ride inside.
-Here at CycleOps, we've been at the forefront of indoor bike trainer technology for over two decades.
-In fact, we were the first to have a smart bike trainer before such a thing existed.
+Here at Saris, we've been at the forefront of indoor bike trainer technology for over two decades.

 So what exactly is a smart trainer?
 Where a basic bike trainer allows you to turn your outside bike into a stationary inside bike, a smart trainer takes it up a notch - by seamlessly connecting to your favorite virtual training application, no extra gadgets needed.

 Here are some ways a smart trainer can help breathe new life into your inside ride.

 When it comes to staying engaged, entertained, and dare we say – having a little fun – there's no better bet than a smart trainer.
 Thanks to some pro engineering, everything you need to connect to your favorite indoor cycling app to ride inside is all in one very smart package.